001sarvesh/para-Summarizer/README.md

-# Para-Summarizer
+# Article-Summarizer
-# Text Summarization using OpenAI's ChatGPT API
+# Article Summarization using OpenAI's ChatGPT API

 ## Introduction
 This project utilizes OpenAI's ChatGPT API for text summarization.
 Given a link to a paragraph or text, the API generates a summary of the content.